bldavies/bldavies.com/content/blog/2019-01-06-accessing-strava-api/index.md

 Strava [provides an API](https://developers.strava.com) for accessing such data at the activity (e.g., run or cycle) level.
 In this post, I explain how to extract data from the Strava API using R, and I analyse my running and cycling data from 2018.

+*Note: I implement the process described in this post in the R package [stravadata](https://github.com/bldavies/stravadata).*

 ## Setup and authentication

 Strava uses [OAuth 2.0](https://oauth.net/2/) to authorise access to the API data.